Aspen Times Weekly: How Long Do You Want to Live?

 Aspenites of all ages embrace their physicality.
-They are in shape and they are either living the later years of their lives to the fullest, on their own terms, or actively pursuing healthy practices so that their futures will also be bright.
+They are in shape and they are either living the later years of their lives to the fullest on their own terms, or actively pursuing healthy practices so their futures also will be bright.

 Let’s face it, this is an amazing place to grow old.

 A POTENTIALLY NEW PARADIGM